 BSc FCA qualified as a chartered accountant with KPMG in London and has extensive audit experience in the private and not for profit sectors.
 She currently works for a number of the accounting institutes and training providers on accountancy exams and apprenticeship assessments.
 Rowena is a Councillor with the Royal Borough of Kingston upon Thames, director of Kingston Chamber of Commerce and till recently a governor at Robin Hood Primary School.

 Head of School of Education, Midwifery and Social Work at Kingston University and a member of the University’s Senior Leadership Group.
 He is responsible for the strategic direction and operational and financial activities of his School.
 A former secondary school teacher, Marcus has significant experience in educational experience having served as a member of two National Curriculum expert panels in Citizenship Education, a former consultant to the Qualifications and Curriculum Authority leading a national exemplification of assessment project and leading teacher training at two Universities.
 He is a former governor of an Outstanding Infant School, where he chaired the learning committee and a large secondary school.
 He has a son at Coombe Boys’ School.

-A CIMA qualified accountant with 19 years experience in government finance.
-Her work has focussed on the development of high-quality finance business partnering in recent years, looking to drive efficient and effective use of scarce resources though a passion for data insight and high quality strategic financial advice.
-She is currently the interim Strategic Finance Director at Home Office.
-She has been a Coombe Trustee since March 2018.
+Emma has been a trustee with Coombe Academy Trust since March 2018.
+She is a CIMA qualified accountant with over 20 years’ experience in government finance.
+Her work has focussed on financial leadership and the development of high-quality finance business partnering in recent years, looking to drive efficient and effective use of scarce resources resulting in value for money and positive outcomes, though business intelligence, data insight and high quality strategic financial advice.
+She is currently a Finance Director at the Ministry of Defence.